phrase/phraseapp-in-context-editor-ruby/README.md

-# PhraseApp In-Context-Editor for Ruby #
+# Phrase In-Context Editor for Ruby #

 *This Ruby gem is for use with Ruby (Rails, Sinatra) applications only.
-Check out the [documentation](https://help.phraseapp.com/translate-website-and-app-content/use-in-context-editor-to-translate/translate-directly-on-your-website) to learn how to set up the In-Context-Editor with other technologies.*
+Check out the [documentation](https://help.phrase.com/help/translate-directly-on-your-website) to learn how to set up the In-Context Editor with other technologies.*

 [![Build Status](https://travis-ci.org/phrase/phraseapp-in-context-editor-ruby.svg)](https://travis-ci.org/phrase/phraseapp-in-context-editor-ruby)

-PhraseApp is the translation management solution for web and mobile applications.
+Phrase is the translation management solution for web and mobile applications.
 Collaborate with your team, find professional translators and stay on top of the process.

-[Try out Phraseapp for free](https://phraseapp.com/signup) and start translating your app!
+[Try out Phrase for free](https://phrase.com/signup) and start translating your app!

-*Note: This gem  [documentation](https://help.phraseapp.com/translate-website-and-app-content/use-in-context-editor-to-translate/translate-directly-on-your-website) to learn how to install the In-Context-Editor with other technologies.*
+*Note: This gem  [documentation](https://help.phrase.com/help/translate-directly-on-your-website) to learn how to install the In-Context Editor with other technologies.*

 ## In-Context-Editor ###

 How awesome would it be if translators could simply browse your website and edit text along the way?
 Our In-Context Editor offers just that.
 It provides translators with useful contextual information which improves overall translation quality.
-See our documentation on how to set it up: [In-Context Editor Setup](https://help.phraseapp.com/translate-website-and-app-content/use-in-context-editor-to-translate/translate-directly-on-your-website).
+See our documentation on how to set it up: [In-Context Editor Setup](https://help.phrase.com/help/translate-directly-on-your-website).

 ## Installation